arow-oss/arow.info-blog/preprocessed-site/posts/2017-03-30-servant-on-heroku.markdown

 An error may occur when building the application because of missing PostgreSQL libraries.

-On Arch Linux, install these missing PostgreSQL libraries can be installed with the following command:
+On Arch Linux, these missing PostgreSQL libraries can be installed with the following command:

 ```sh
 $ sudo pacman -Ss postgresql-libs